Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: precision matrix

+The extremal conditional independence $\exInd{Y_A}{Y_B}{Y_C}$ has an intuitive interpretation in terms of classical conditional independence.
+Suppose that we observe an extreme event in variables corresponding to $C$, that is, $\max_{j\in C} Y_j > 0$, then, conditionally on $Y_C$, the sub-vectors $Y_A$ and $Y_B$ are independent in the usual sense.
+For an extremal graphical structure $G$, this translates into an extremal local prediction property of the form

+where $\delta(i)$ denotes the neighborhood of vertex $i$ in $G$ (see \cref{sec:graphTheory}).
+Thus, knowing that an extreme event has occurred in the neighborhood of $Y_i$, is suffices to know the neighbors of $Y_i$ for predicting its value.

-\subsection{\HR{} precision matrix}
+\section{\HR{} precision matrix}

-An important property of Gaussian graphical models is that the conditional independence structure of a distribution with covariance matrix $\Sigma$ can be read off from the zeros in the (Gaussian) precision matrix $\Sigma\inv$. \HR{} graphical models satisfy a similar property.
-Indeed, let $Y$ be a \HR{} Pareto vector with parameter matrix $\Gamma \in \Dcal_d$ that is an extremal graphical model on the undirected graph $G = (V,E)$. \cite{engelke2020} show that the graph $G$ is necessarily connected and that the graphical structure can be read off from the precision matrices $\Theta\k = \tlr{\Sigma\k}\inv$ for any $k \in V$; in the following we index these $(d-1)\times(d-1)$ matrices by $V \setminus \{k\}$ for the sake of simpler notation.
+An important property of Gaussian graphical models with covariance matrix $\Sigma$ is that the conditional independence structure can be read off from the zeros in the (Gaussian) precision matrix $\Sigma\inv$. \HR{} graphical models satisfy a similar property.
+Indeed, let $Y$ be a \HRP{} vector with parameter matrix $\Gamma \in \Dcal_d$ that is an extremal graphical model on the undirected graph $G = (V,E)$. \cite{engelke2020} show that the graph $G$ is necessarily connected and that the graphical structure can be read off from the precision matrices $\Theta\k = \tlr{\Sigma\k}\inv$ for any $k \in V$; in the following we index these $(d-1)\times(d-1)$ matrices by $V \setminus \{k\}$ for the sake of simpler notation.
 Two distinct nodes $i, j \neq k$ are extremal conditionally independent in the sense that $\exInd{Y_i}{Y_j}{Y_{V\without{i,j}}}$ if and only if the corresponding entry $\Theta\k_{ij}$ is zero.
 If one of the nodes, say $j$, is equal to $k$, extremal conditional independence is equivalent to the row sum $\sum_{l\neq k} \Theta\k_{il}$ being zero.

-From this result it follows that each $\Theta\k$ contains all information on conditional independence of $Y$.
-A natural question, which was also raised in the discussion of \cite{engelke2020}, is whether there is a single $d \times d$ precision matrix that contains this information and is independent of a choice of $k$.
-In fact, such a matrix can be defined in the following way.
+Each $\Theta\k$ thus contains all information on conditional independence of $Y$.
+A natural question, already raised in the discussion of \cite{engelke2020}, is whether there is a single $d \times d$ precision matrix that contains this information but does not require a choice of $k$.
+In fact, such a matrix can be defined as follows.

 \begin{definition} Let $\Gamma \in \Dcal_d$ be a variogram matrix.
 For $d\geq 3$ define $\Theta \in \Rdd$ by

 with $\Theta\k$ as above.
 In the case $d=2$, set $\Theta_{11} = \Theta_{22} = -\Theta_{12} = -\Theta_{21} = 1/\Gamma_{12}$. \end{definition}